-The Corporation reintroduced a stock option plan (the "Stock Option Plan") to assist and encourage directors, officers, employees and consultants of the Corporation and its subsidiaries (the "Eligible Participants") to perform at their highest level in order to maximize shareholder value and to permit Eligible Participants to share in the growth and development of the Corporation by providing the opportunity, through stock options, to acquire an ownership interest in the Corporation.
-The Stock Option Plan's objective is to align compensation with returns to shareholders and to encourage stock ownership by directors, officers, employees and consultants of the Corporation and its subsidiaries, providing long-term incentives to Eligible Participants and facilitate recruitment, motivation and retention of highly qualified directors, officers and key employees to the Corporation.
+The Company reintroduced a stock option plan (the "Stock Option Plan") to assist and encourage directors, officers, employees and consultants of the Company and its subsidiaries (the "Eligible Participants") to perform at their highest level in order to maximize shareholder value and to permit Eligible Participants to share in the growth and development of the Company by providing the opportunity, through stock options, to acquire an ownership interest in the Company.
+The Stock Option Plan's objective is to align compensation with returns to shareholders and to encourage stock ownership by directors, officers, employees and consultants of the Company and its subsidiaries, providing long-term incentives to Eligible Participants and facilitate recruitment, motivation and retention of highly qualified directors, officers and key employees to the Company.

-On July 5, 2018, the Board adopted the Stock Option Plan pursuant to which the Corporation may grant options to acquire Common Shares ("Options") to Eligible Participants ("Optionholders").
+On July 5, 2018, the Board adopted the Stock Option Plan pursuant to which the Company may grant options to acquire Common Shares ("Options") to Eligible Participants ("Optionholders").
 Each option will be subject to the terms and conditions set forth in the Stock Option Plan and to those other terms and conditions specified by the Compensation Committee.

-In Fiscal 2019, an aggregate of 188,700 Options were granted to Eligible Participants representing 1.44 % of the issued and outstanding Common Shares.
-A maximum aggregate of 1,308,237 Common Shares representing approximately 10% of the issued and outstanding Common Shares may be subject to Options granted under the Stock Option Plan.
+In Fiscal 2020, an aggregate of 474,109 Options were granted to Eligible Participants representing 3.29% of the issued and outstanding Common Shares.
+A maximum aggregate of 1,441,654 Common Shares representing approximately 10% of the issued and outstanding Common Shares may be subject to Options granted under the Stock Option Plan.

-having regard to the following factors (i) the employee or officer's demonstrated ability and leadership in taking initiatives to create value for the Corporation; (ii) the employee or officer's ability to properly represent the Corporation; (iii) the employee or officer's alignment with the Corporation's core values; and (iv) the employee or officer's potential to assume increased responsibilities with the Corporation.
+Options are granted by the Board under the Stock Option Plan from time to time when considered appropriate by the Compensation Committee based on the recommendation from the CEO.
+In determining whether to grant Options to an employee or an officer, the Compensation Committee and the CEO evaluate the employee or the officer, having regard to the following factors (i) the employee or officer's demonstrated ability and leadership in taking initiatives to create value for the Company; (ii) the employee or officer's ability to properly represent the Company; (iii) the employee or officer's alignment with the Company's core values; and (iv) the employee or officer's potential to assume increased responsibilities with the Company.
 For the criteria to award Options to Board members, see "Compensation of Directors".
 The exercise price of Options is established by the Board at the time each Option is granted provided that such price shall not be less than the volume weighted average trading price of the Common Shares on the TSX for the five trading days immediately preceding the day the Option is granted.

 The Board will determine at the time of the grant when and under what conditions a particular Option will vest and become exercisable.
 Options granted must be exercised within five years of the date of grant, but, in any event, no later than ten years after the date of grant or such lesser period as the applicable grant or regulations adopted pursuant to the Stock Option Plan may require.
 If the date on which an Option expires occurs during or within eight business days of the end of a Blackout Period applicable to the holder of such Option, the date of expiry of such Option will be extended automatically to the date that is nine business days following the end of the Blackout Period.
-"Blackout Period" means any period imposed by the Corporation pursuant to its insider trading policies or otherwise, during which its officers, directors, employees and insiders may be restricted from trading in securities of the Corporation.
+"Blackout Period" means any period imposed by the Company pursuant to its insider trading policies or otherwise, during which its officers, directors, employees and insiders may be restricted from trading in securities of the Company.